KyleRobertsIO/Scala_Spark_Quick_Start/README.md

 ---

 ### **Upsert Column Data In Delta Table**
-Inorder to update the state of the Delta table data and append a new version for time travelling you need do some mapping.
+In order to update the state of the Delta table data and append a new version for time traveling you need do some mapping.

     import io.delta.tables._